prof3ssorSt3v3/mad9011/docs/modules/week1/README.md

-# Week 1 - Photoshop Fundamentals
+# Week 1 - Introduction to Adobe Photoshop

-## Learning Objectives
+::: tip Learning Objectives

 By the end of this week, students will be able to: